zentyal/zentyal/docs/en/user/firewall.rst

 network cards that isolate the different connected networks (or segments thereof) so that the firewall software is responsible for connecting the network packages and determining which can be passed or not and to which network they will be sent.
-By configuring the host as a firewall and router, traffic packages can be exchanged between networks in a more secure manner.
+By configuring the host as a firewall and gateway, traffic packages can be exchanged between networks in a more secure manner.

 The firewall in GNU/Linux: Netfilter